amymanning1/my-coe-332-hws/homework07/README.md

     "Horsepower (HP)": "134.3903",
     "Manufacturer": "Honda",
     "Model Year": "1994",...}`
-* `curl -X POST <redis service IP>:5000/data` adds the data to a redis database
+* `curl -X POST <flask service IP>:5000/data` adds the data to a redis database
 	- **Example Output**: `data loaded into redis`
-* `curl -X DELETE <redis service IP>:5000/data` deletes all the data from the redis database
+* `curl -X DELETE <flask service IP>:5000/data` deletes all the data from the redis database
 	- **Example Output**: `data deleted, there are len([]) keys in the db`
-* `curl <redis service IP>:5000/years` returns a list of all the years recorded in the dataset.
+* `curl <flask service IP>:5000/years` returns a list of all the years recorded in the dataset.
 	- **Example Output**: `[
   "2005",
   "1991",